rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 end
 ```

 As shown above, when defining a new mapper you need to set the registered name of the mapper and the name of the relation it is applicable to.
-The registered name of the mapper should be unique in a scope of the relation, so the following declaration is correct.
+The registered name of the mapper should be unique in a scope of the relation, so the following declarations are correct.

 ```ruby
 class UserEntityMapper < ROM::Mapper